As password breaches become more frequent, learning how to protect online accounts is more important than ever.

 The short version

-These three password managers all have the features described above:
+These password managers all have the features described above:

 We’re also fans of the free and open source KeePassXC project.
 There are many related projects with similar names and functionality, but KeePassXC is being actively developed and supports multiple platforms with up-to-date features.
 It’s also one of the few reliable password management options that allow you to keep passwords entirely offline, if you prefer not to use third party services to keep passwords syncing across devices.
 Just note: KeePassXC has not undergone a formal audit.